zamrokk/marketpulse/docs/src/README.md

 # Introduction

 This guide is an [Etherlink](https://www.etherlink.com/) tutorial to create a real application from scratch for a betting platform.
-It allows users to bet cryptocurrency on the outcome of elections as a way of demonstrating how to deploy and run dApps on the Etherlink platform.
+It allows users to bet cryptocurrency on the outcome of Super Bowl Championship as a way of demonstrating how to deploy and run dApps on the Etherlink platform.

 <iframe frameborder="0" width="100%" height="700" src="https://polymarket.com/sports/nfl/games" ></iframe>